Stellenbosch, South Africa

 Founded in 1812, Remhoogte (Dutch for ‘Brake Heights’) is situated on the steep South Western slopes of the famous Simonsberg Mountain in Stellenbosch.
-The story starts with the land bearing not fruit, but a very, very large diamond.
-The diamond found on the land was one of the largest ever found on the earth, and who else would have purchased it but the Queen of England.
-The diamond was named the Remhoogte diamond and now sits firmly set in the queen’s crown and staff as part of the history of the Commonwealth and the British link with South Africa.
+Remhoogte’s history starts with the discovery of one of the largest diamonds ever found on the earth on the estate’s land.
+The diamond was named the Remhoogte and purchased by none else than the Queen of England.
+The diamond is now firmly set in the Queen’s crown and part of the history of the Commonwealth and the British link with South Africa.

 It was the Remhootge diamond that changed the family’s trajectory, providing them with the initial capital to start their winemaking venture.
 This is a true family business now run by second generation brothers Chris – the estate’s winemaker – and Rob, who took over the running of the business from their parents Murray and Juliet Boustred.